N-Wouda/ALNS/paper/paper.md

 - Multiple acceptance criteria in `alns.accept`.
   These include standard ones like hill-climbing and simulated annealing, and several variants of record-to-record travel and the great deluge criteria [@Dueck:1993].
 - Several operator selection schemes in `alns.select`.
-  These include the original (segmented) roulette wheel mechanism of @Ropke_Pisinger:2006, but we also provide an upper confidence bound bandit algorithm adapted from @Hendel:2022.
+  These include the original (segmented) roulette wheel mechanism of @Ropke_Pisinger:2006, and an upper confidence bound bandit algorithm adapted from @Hendel:2022.
 - Various stopping criteria in `alns.stop` based on maximum run-times or iterations.
   This includes a criterion that stops after a fixed number of iterations without improvement, which could be used to restart the search.
 - Diagnostic statistics collection and plotting methods that can be accessed after solving.

 The package can easily be installed through `pip`, and our detailed documentation is available [here](https://alns.readthedocs.io/).
 The documentation also explains how to implement several other single-trajectory neighbourhood search algorithms using `alns`.
-Further, the documentation provides several complete implementations of ALNS metaheuristics solving instances of the travelling salesman problem, capacitated vehicle routing problem, cutting stock problem, and the resource-constrained project scheduling problem.
+Further, the documentation provides several complete implementations of ALNS metaheuristics solving instances of the travelling salesman problem, capacitated vehicle routing problem, cutting stock problem, permutation flow shop problem, and the resource-constrained project scheduling problem.
 These implementations will help users quickly get started solving their own problems using `alns`.

 # References